‘We are just gonna go out and start slaughtering them’: Three cops fired after racist talk of killing black residents

-The shocking threat came amid extended, openly racist conversations between Piner, 44, and two other police officers, 50-year-old Corporal Jesse Moore, II, and 48-year-old Officer James “Brian” Gilmore.
-In the discussions, taped by accident on a patrol car camera and released by the department on Wednesday, the men freely drop racial slurs, suggest killing black residents and deride protesters.
+The shocking threat came amid extended, openly racist conversations between Piner, 44, and two other police officers, 50-year-old Cpl.
+Jesse E. Moore II, and 48-year-old Officer James “Brian” Gilmore.
+In the discussions, taped by accident on a patrol car camera and released Wednesday by the department, the men freely drop racial slurs, suggest killing black residents and deride protesters.

 “Wipe 'em off the f------ map,” Piner said of African Americans.
 “That’ll put 'em back about four or five generations.”